auferack08/edx-platform/docs/en_us/course_authors/source/developing_course/course_subsections.rst

 Scheduled with Unpublished Changes
 ==================================

-You can make changes to a published unit before its containing subsection releases.
+You can make changes to a published unit before its parent subsection is released.

 In this situation, when the release date for the subsection passes, the last published version of units within the subsection are made visible to students.
 The changes in units are not visible to students until you publish them.

-The following example shows how a subsection in the Scheduled state with unpublished changes is displayed in the outline, with a yellow bar:
+The following example shows how a scheduled subsection with unpublished changes is displayed in the outline, with a yellow bar:

 .. image:: ../Images/section-scheduled-with-changes.png
  :alt: A scheduled subsection with unpublished changes